espocrm/documentation/docs/administration/jobs.md

 If you want a job to be run as often as possible, you need to set the scheduling to `* * * * *`.

-!!! important

-    Scheduling runs in **UTC timezone**.
-It doesn't honor the server's timezone.
-You need to take it into account when setting up scheduling for specific hours.

 ## Setting up

 There are two options to set up job processing in the system: